pathaksimon/CRUD_FORM/README.md

 - Bulma CSS

 ## Setup
+Node.js and Node Package Manager (NPM) are required to run and build this project.

-To setup the app, go to the app folder `react_client` and execute the following commands:
+To setup the app, while inside the project folder, execute the following commands:

     npm install
     npm start